iudragon/django_deploytodotasker_documentation/README.md

-## Create virtual environment for our python app
+## Create virtual environment

 Virtual environment is the tool to keep the dependency required by different projects in a separate place.

 *Project A depends on Version 1 but Project B depends on Version 2, so the virtual environment helps us to manage all this easily.*

-## Create virtual environment
+In terminal [command prompt] for Windows user:

 `virtualenv deploytodoenv/deploytodotasker`